 - 2 egg yolks

-- Cut the onions as you like.
-Melt the butter in the pan on medium heat and add the onions.
-If you want to cook the chicken, bacon or asparagus with the risotto, turn the heat up and add it to the pan at this stage and cook until brown.
-Turn the heat back down to medium before adding the rice.
-Stir until the rise is coated in the butter and starts to go slightly glassy.
+- Turn the heat back down to medium before adding the rice.
+Stir until the rice is coated in the butter and starts to go slightly glassy.

-- Grate the lemon rind and add it to the risotto.
-Stir.
-Continue adding the stock to the rice until the rice has reached the desired consistency.
+- Continue adding the stock to the rice until the rice has reached the desired consistency.

-- Meanwhile, cut the asparagus spears into smaller pieces, trimming the harder end.
-In a separate frypan or grill pan, cook the asparagus in olive oil and/or butter until the asparagus is soft and lightly browned.
+- Meanwhile, place the asparagus spears in a separate frying pan or grill pan, cook the asparagus in olive oil and/or butter until the asparagus is soft and lightly browned.
 If you are planning on using bacon or chicken as a garnish, brown it in the same pan.
-Place in a bowl ready for serving.
+Place it in a bowl ready for serving.

 - Whisk the egg yolks in a bowl, add the cream and parmesan and mix together.
 Add salt and black pepper, then the juice from the lemon and mix well.

-- Remove the rice from the heat and stir in the egg and lemon mixture until well combined.
+- Once the rice has reached the desired temperature, remove it from the heat and stir in the egg and lemon mixture until well combined.